 But don’t forget item #1 on this list.
 The Kinect is the reason why Xbox One games have inferior graphics.
 The extra processing power required to run Kinet is why the Xbox One only has 720p resolution games compared to PlayStation 4’s 1080p.
 So did gamers want to spend an extra $100 to pay for the reason that their graphics were inferior to the PlayStation 4 in the first place?
 No. So Microsoft introduced a $399 Xbox One without Kinect.
 As a result, Xbox One’s June 2014 sales doubled.

 05) Xbox Live

 One of the biggest advantages of being a PlayStation user, was their online service, PlayStation Online, was free.
-You could use your PlayStation to do things like watch Netflix, listen to streaming music and play games against gamers around the world.
-If you wanted more, you could pay for a monthly service called PlayStation Plus, that gave you free monthly game downloads and even automatically updated your console with new software updates.
+You could use your PlayStation to do things like watch Netflix, listen to streaming music, and play games against gamers around the world.
+If you wanted more, you could pay for a monthly service called PlayStation Plus, which gave you free monthly game downloads and even automatically updated your console with new software updates.